 Who should be included inside your organization to learn about the customer and develop improvement initiatives?
 Cast the net widely, to include important functions involved in delivering the customer experience.
 Include your technology folks, as we have yet to see improvement initiatives that don’t include some help and guidance from this team.

+Customer Journey Mapping, when executed with change management best-practices, has the power to spark organization-wide transformations and a multitude of value-driven, customer-centric initiatives.
 Use the above framework to help develop your next customer journey mapping initiative.